-This is a how to post!
+This is a how-to post!
 How to Make Blackberry Simple Syrup.
+I thought it a great time to re-share this recipe as Blackberrys arrived at the Westerville Farmers Market last Saturday.
 A very easy recipe to enhance all your summer drinks.
 Add it to Iced Teas for a different berry flavor.

-At home cocktail making is fun and it will save you a ton of money in the long run.
-We used to call it pre-gaming I’m sure the youngsters have a cooler term for it then we did.
-But for me a good pre-game is the best part of entertaining.
+At-home cocktail making is fun and it will save you a ton of money in the long run.
+We used to call it pre-gaming I’m sure the youngsters have a cooler term for it than we did.
+But for me, a good pre-game is the best part of entertaining.

 More than one kind of Simple Syrup

-Follow this link for a eas to make Plain Simple Syrup.
+Follow this link for an easy-to-make Plain Simple Syrup.
 Simple Syrups are a way for bartenders to sweeten cocktails.
 Syrups are an easy concentrated way to add a bit of sweetness without the granules of a spoonful of sugar.

 I did something totally out of character this week.
 I left a job with no notice.
 It was not a bad job, it just was not the job for me.
 In doing so it brought back memories of the only other time I have ever done something like that.
 It also brought back memories of one of the most amazing women I have ever known and all the Lessons she taught me.
 The First Lesson: Race Relations thru a Pot of Greens